Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 • Then: Victims were excluded from school rather than supported.

-• Now: My daughter and son have been forced out of education entirely.
+• Now: My daughter and son have been forced out of education—three times in three years.

 • Then: Schools failed to protect children from sexual exploitation.